sonnyhcl/Backend/Backend-Readme.md

   - Right-click the project name` Backend`, then enter ->` Maven` -> `Update Project`, waiting to load dependencies, after loading is completed , right-click the project name, followed by -> `Run As `-> `Run configurations ...` , Click `Maven Build`, add `jetty-run`,` jetty-stop` command.
   - Enter `localhost: 8084 / activiti-app / index` in the browser, enter the login page, user `name`: admin, `password`: test.
   - After running the project and logging in  the system , upload process models under the root directory `src/main/resources `  , such as `Supply_Chain_pool.bpmn`  、`Weagon_Test.bpmn` , then create  app for it  and publish your app  , then  go to processes page to  start the selected process.
   - `Attention` :   In order to perform well , The `Backend` project must be coordinated with the `Frontend` project.
+If you want to know more , you can go to see the pdf README-PDF we wrote before.